BMG-Esports/gjallarhorn/README.md

 # `Gjallarhorn`

-Gjallarhorn is a tool for Brawlhalla community tournament organizers to generate properly formatted JSON for Twitch overlays.
-Gjallarhorn can generate JSON for multiple use cases, including tickers, casters, lower thirds, queues, players, and games.
+Gjallarhorn is a tool for Brawlhalla community tournament producers to generate formatted JSON files for esports tournament stream overlays.
+Gjallarhorn can generate JSON files for multiple use cases, including tickers, casters, lower thirds, queues, players, and games.
 It pulls data from start.gg as well as Brawlhalla's Stats API.

 ## Getting Started